 - a.
-Identify and inform the Agency of the responsible party for the disposal of the radioactive sources. - b.
-Inform the EPA of the frequency with which sources will be replaced and three(3) months prior to the expiration of the useful lifetime of a radioactive source.
+Identify and inform the Agency of the party responsible for the disposal of the radioactive sources. - b.
+Inform the EPA of the frequency with which sources will be replaced and disposed, at least three (3) months prior to the expiration of the useful lifetime of a radioactive source.